dotlang/language/README.md

 **Notes**

-1. Struct represents a set of related bindings and types.
+1. Struct represents a set of related bindings which do not have values.
-2. There are two ways to declare a struct: inline and using module.
-This section explains inline (defining struct inside a module file).
-The module method is explained in `import` section where you write struct contents inside a file of it's own.
 3. Example 1 defines a named type for a 2-D point and next 2 examples show how to initialize variables of that type.
 See "Named Types" section for more info about named types.
 4. If you define an untyped literal (Example 4), you can access its component by destruction (Example 6).
 5. Examples 6 and 7 show how to destruct a struct and extract its data.
 6. Example 8 and 9 are the same and show how to define a struct based on another struct.
 7. Example 10 indicates you cannot choose field names for an untyped struct literal.
 8. You can use `.0,.1,.2,...` notation to access fields inside an untyped tuple (Example 11).
-9. Example 12 shows defining a type inside a struct and example 13 shows how to refer to it.
-10. When you create a new instance of a struct, you cannot change value of bindings which already have their own value and also you must initialize bindings that do not have assigned value.
-This can be used to enforce expected interface for a generic type.
-(Example 14)

 **Examples**